ska-telescope/sdp-prototype/deploy/charts/README.md

 Helm](https://helm.sh/docs/using_helm/).
 Note that for the moment we are using Helm version 2, as at the time of writing version 3 is in early alpha.

+It may be available in the 'snap' installation system (eg. on recent Ubuntu installations)

 Once you have it available, you will typically need to initialise it (this will create the "Tiller" controller):